wp-plugins/smart-countdown-fx/wp-content/plugins/smart-countdown-fx/readme.txt

 Check the spelling of "fx_preset" attribute (if you includeded it in attributes list).
 Try the standard fx_preset="Sliding_text_fade.xml".
 Also check "mode" attribute.
 Set in to "auto".

 == Screenshots ==
-1. Widget default settings (part 1/2)
+1. Widget settings

-2. Widget default settings (part 2/2)
+2. Widget in sidebar (custom animation)

-3. Countdown in front end
+3. HTML Countdown in front end

 4. "Time has arrived!" message